 Once a pumpkin has been carved, you can’t roast its flesh.
 But you can still salvage the insides and seeds, and use them in a variety of ways.
 Roasted pumpkin seeds are one of nature’s greatest snacks—here are several way to enjoy them.
 And it’s not just the seeds!
 The stringy bits can be used in all kinds of ways, including this recipe for pumpkin gut bread.

 If you aren’t into carving, you’re in for a treat, because there are so many ways you can enjoy pumpkin.
 After you cut into the pumpkin and scoop away the seeds and stringy parts, you can boil, steam or oven-roast the pumpkin flesh chunks, and create your own homemade pumpkin puree.
 You don’t need to peel the pumpkin before cooking it—cook first then scoop the soft flesh out after.
 There are, like, a million things you can do with pumpkin puree, from pancakes to risotto, which I love.

 If you’re cooking your pumpkin, you’ve probably used almost all of it, seeds, guts and flesh.
 You’re probably just left with the skin, which some enterprising people online seem to use to make pumpkin skin crisps, though I’ve never tried them.
 If you’ve carved your pumpkin, don’t forget to compost it once November rolls around.

 Are you a carver or a cooker—or both?
 Let us know what you do with pumpkins in the comments below.
-Be sure to unlock a coupon to use on your next Luvo purchase and download Luvo’s 7-day meal and fitness plan for more nutrition tips and recipes.
+Be sure too to download Luvo’s 7-day meal and fitness plan for more nutrition tips and recipes.